77th Academy Awards

 The 77th Academy Awards ceremony, presented by the Academy of Motion Picture Arts and Sciences (AMPAS), took place on February 27, 2005, at the Kodak Theatre in Hollywood, Los Angeles beginning at 5:30 p.m.
 PST / 8:30 p.m.
 EST. During the ceremony, AMPAS presented Academy Awards (commonly referred to as the Oscars) in 24 categories honoring films released in 2004.
 The ceremony, televised in the United States by ABC, was produced by Gil Cates and was directed by Louis J. Horvitz.
 Actor Chris Rock hosted the show for the first time.
-Two weeks earlier in a ceremony at The Ritz-Carlton Huntington Hotel & Spa in Pasadena, California held on February 12, the Academy Awards for Technical Achievement were presented by host Scarlett Johansson.
+Two weeks earlier in a ceremony at The Ritz-Carlton Huntington Hotel & Spa in Pasadena, California, held on February 12, the Academy Awards for Technical Achievement were presented by host Scarlett Johansson.

 Million Dollar Baby won four awards, including Best Picture.
 Other winners included The Aviator with five awards, The Incredibles and Ray with two, and Born into Brothels: Calcutta's Red Light Kids, Eternal Sunshine of the Spotless Mind, Finding Neverland, Lemony Snicket's A Series of Unfortunate Events, Mighty Times: The Children's March, The Motorcycle Diaries, Ryan, The Sea Inside, Sideways, Spider-Man 2, and Wasp with one.
 The telecast garnered over 42 million viewers in the United States alone.

 Winners and nominees

 The nominees for the 77th Academy Awards were announced on January 25, 2005, at the Samuel Goldwyn Theater in Beverly Hills, California, by Frank Pierson, president of the academy, and actor Adrien Brody.
 The Aviator received the most nominations with eleven; Finding Neverland and Million Dollar Baby tied for second with seven nominations each.

 The winners were announced during the awards ceremony on February 27, 2005.
 At age 74, Clint Eastwood became the oldest winner for Best Director in Oscar history.
 With his latest unsuccessful nomination for directing The Aviator, nominee Martin Scorsese joined Robert Altman, Clarence Brown, Alfred Hitchcock, and King Vidor as the most nominated individuals in the Best Director category without a single win at the time.
-Best Actor winner Jamie Foxx became the second actor and tenth individual overall to earn two acting nominations in the same year.
-By virtue of her portrayal of Katharine Hepburn, Best Supporting Actress winner Cate Blanchett was the first performer to portray a previous Oscar winner.
+Best Actor winner Jamie Foxx became the third actor and tenth individual overall to earn two acting nominations in the same year.
+By virtue of her portrayal of Katharine Hepburn, Best Supporting Actress winner Cate Blanchett was the first performer to win an Academy Award for a portrayal of a previous Academy Award winner.
 "Al otro lado del río" from The Motorcycle Diaries became the second song with non-English lyrics to win Best Original Song.
 The first to achieve this feat was the titular song from the 1960 Greek film Never on Sunday at the 33rd Academy Awards.